How to build a butterfly garden:

 This article is the second in a series on butterfly gardens and plants to attract butterflies.
 Read the first article entitled: The Top 25 Butterfly Garden Plants.
 And don't forget to shop all our Butterfly attacting plants.

-There are just a few key features of a good butterfly garden:
+Key features of a good butterfly garden:

 - Food for Butterflies and Caterpillars